ksxatompackages/cmd-exec-documentation/wiki/user-manual/tips-and-tricks.md

 ### Type 2: Press <kbd>ESC</kbd> to clear input box or close console

-*Description: When you press <kbd>ESC</kbd>, Atom would clear the input if it's empty, or close the pane item which contains the console*
+*Description: When you press <kbd>ESC</kbd>, Atom would close the pane item which contains the console if the input box is empty, or clear the input otherwise*

 Steps: